Help make engines lighter, greener, and more economical

-Safran Aero Boosters is currently carrying out 4 development programs for low-pressure compressors and equipment for the LEAP and CFMI engines (to equip the future A320 NEO, B737 Max and the Chinese C919), Safran Aircraft Engines's Silvercrest (to equip Falcon 5X), General Electric's GE Passport (to equip the Bombardier Global 7000-8000) and General Electric's GE9X (to equip the B777x).
+Safran Aero Boosters is currently carrying out 4 development programs for low-pressure compressors and equipment for the LEAP and CFMI engines (to equip the future A320 NEO, B737 Max and the Chinese C919), Safran Aircraft Engines's Silvercrest (to equip Cessna Citation Longitude), General Electric's GE Passport (to equip the Bombardier Global 7000-8000) and General Electric's GE9X (to equip the B777x).

 An industrial investment plan